 In 2011, I decided to train as a Slimming World Consultant.
 I felt strongly that I wanted to help people change their lives like I’d changed mine.
 It really is the most rewarding role, seeing people step off the scales feeling great about themselves and their achievements – especially when you know exactly how wonderful that feels.

-There have been times in the past 17 years when I’ve struggled to maintain my weight, including during the pandemic, and having the Slimming World programme and community to fall back on has been invaluable.
+There have been times in the past 17 years when I’ve struggled to maintain my weight, including during the pandemic, and having the Slimming World plan and community to fall back on has been invaluable.
 Lockdown and homeschooling was something I – like everyone else – had never experienced before and I was surprised to see old habits (habits that I thought had gone forever) sneak back in.
-I quickly realised I needed to do something to regain control, so I joined a virtual group because I wanted that support.
+I quickly realised I needed to do something to regain control, so I joined one of the temporary virtual groups because I wanted that support.

 Thankfully, I’m back on track and am now delighted to be Slimming World’s Top Target Consultant 2021.
 It feels amazing!
 I’m so grateful to have found Slimming World, it changed my life and, I believe, saved my life, as I really was at my lowest ebb.
 Losing the weight and keeping it off feels like more of an achievement than anything academic, because I’ve beaten the demons in my head.
 I know I can do anything I set my mind to now, and I love inspiring others to make a change, too.